 We have all heard, read, and seen in performance that petit allegro has started to fall by the wayside as dancers and choreographers focus on ever-higher extensions, larger jumps, and more pirouettes.
 This is to an extent natural and necessary as costumes become more revealing and we learn more about the way the body works (movement emanating from the torso instead of the extremities).
 However, it is possible to train dancers (who become choreographers) to be more attuned to the use of the low

 One hears a lot of talk about "good feet" in ballet, but what does that actually mean?
 What makes the shape of one foot "better" than another?
 What about those whose feet aren't particularly beautiful in themselves but who use them well?

 Following is a short, general guide for those without classroom experience regarding what goes into creating a beautiful foot and using it well.
 It is not intended to be exhaustive.

 The Well-shaped Foot

-Several physical factors are involved in the architecture of a beautifully pointed stationary foot in ballet, including:
+Several physical factors are involved in the a

 Class on Wednesday was a little less successful as far as applying corrections went--the students were in a giggly mood.
 I can't blame them, as they've been dancing quite a bit for the past few weeks, so I didn't make things too difficult and just let them dance.
 Not sure when I'll be teaching them again (hopefully soon).